gavrie/docker-examples/README.md

 - slim-bullseye-compile - failure due to missing buildpack-deps
 - bullseye-compile - build from source works but huge image
 - multistage - FTW

+To build a Docker image from one of the Dockerfiles, specify its path:

+    docker build -t hellopy -f more_pip/Dockerfile.multistage .